wmjordan/Codist/README.md

   * Unnecessary code is marked strike-through.
   * Keywords are categorized and highlighted with various styles.
   * Overriding methods (such as `ToString`) can be painted with gradient background color.
+  * Imported symbols (from external assemblies) can be marked with a different style (bold here)
   * All the above styles are customizable.

   ![Syntax highlight](doc/highlight1.png)